kraasch/lettermaker/README.md

  - [ ] allow TOML arrays and create a PDF output letter for each permutation.
  - [ ] have flag to toggle visibility of page numbers (define in meta section of toml file).
  - [ ] have flag to toggle visibility of folding guide lines at left margin (define in meta section of toml file).
+ - [ ] provide a functionality that does not insert a signature, but instead draws a box where can be signed by hand.

 ### done